 Diversity Within Our Company

 Dr. Martin Luther King, Jr. wrote “The time is always right to do what is right.”
-This quote is particularly appropriate for Shelter Insurance®, since integrity is at the core of our brand promise.
-As Shelter’s CEO and President, I will continue our focus on doing the right thing for all aspects of our business – especially our diversity and inclusion efforts.
+This quote is particularly appropriate for Shelter Insurance® since integrity is at the core of our brand promise.
+As Shelter’s President, I will work alongside Shelter’s CEO, Randa Rawlins, to continue our focus on doing the right thing for all aspects of our business – especially our diversity and inclusion efforts.

 In 2018, we adopted the Principles of Community, a statement of our commitment to Inclusive Excellence.
 The principles outline our affirmation of the inherent dignity and value of every person, the value of human diversity and the rejection of all forms of prejudice and discrimination.
 I support these principles and re-affirm Shelter’s ongoing commitment to them.

 Shelter has made great strides in the areas of diversity and inclusion, starting with our Diversity Internship Program.
 For more than 35 years, Shelter has mentored talented individuals through this program, and we’re fortunate some chose to build their careers with us.
 We continue to look for ways to enhance and expand this program.